Euchologion: Publication

 The most ancient document of the Rite of Constantinople (which is similar to the Antiochene Rite) is the Barberini Euchologion (gr.336), a Greek manuscript written around 790 A.D.

 The first printed edition was published at Venice in 1526.
 This was followed by another, also in Venice, in 1638 of the Euchologion used by Jacques Goar for his edition.
 Another edition was published at Venice in 1862, which forms the basis of the current edition of the Great Euchologion, such as that published by Astir at Athens in 1970.
 The text in the Venetian edition of 1862 was the basis of the edition published in Bucharest in 1703.
 The 7th edition, edited by Spiridion Zerbos, was printed in 1898 at the Phoenix press (typographeion ho Phoinix) at Venice, the official Greek Orthodox printing house.

 The Orthodox Churches that use other liturgical languages have presses (generally at the capital of the country, Moscow, Bucharest, Jerusalem) for their translations.
 The Euchologion was first translated into Church Slavonic in the 9th century.
 The definitive version of the Euchologion used in the Ukrainian Orthodox Church was prepared by Peter Mogila, and published in 1646 (republished in Paris, 1988).
 This edition contains some 20 rituals that were of local origin and are not performed in other Eastern churches (e.g., services for the uncovering of holy relics and for the blessing of monasteries).

 Provost Alexios Maltzew of the Russian Embassy Church at Berlin edited the Euchologion in Old Slavonic and German with notes (Vienna, 1861, reprinted at Berlin, 1892).

 A complete Euchologion, in several volumes, was printed in Moscow by the Synodal Press in 1902.

 Greek-Catholics use the Propaganda edition and have a compendium (mikron euchologion) containing only the Liturgies, Apostles and Gospels, baptism, marriage, unction, and confession (Rome, 1872).
 J. Goar, O. P., edited the Euchologion with very complete notes, explanations, and illustrations (Euchologion, sive Rituale Græcorum, 2nd ed., Venice, fol., 1720), which became the standard work of reference for Byzantine Rite Catholics.

 Oriental Orthodox

-Euchologia are also found among the Coptic, Armenian and East Syrian Churches, which differ from the Byzantine.
+Euchologia are also found among the Coptic, Armenian (Mashtots) and East Syrian Churches, which differ from the Byzantine.
 The Euchologion of Bishop Serapion, a contemporary of St. Athanasius (c.293 – 373), contains texts from the Alexandrian Rite.